mike97-pro/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+  - course: Ph.D. in Robotics and Intelligent Machines
+      institution: Institute for Robotics and Intelligent Machines
+      year: 2022 -
     - course: M.Sc. in Computer Engineering
       institution: Politecnico di Torino
       year: 2019 - 2022